 Cruise Amsterdam’s canals on a guided tour.

-Amsterdam canal tours provide visitors with the most stunning and memorable experiences when traveling the city.
+Amsterdam canal tours provide a visually stunning and memorable experience.
 Traveling by boat on Amsterdam’s canals always adds a magical touch to your exploration.
-Really, the hardest part is choosing a company because you will be inundated quite literally the moment you step out from Amsterdam Central Station.
+Really, the hardest part is choosing a company.
+You will be inundated quite literally the moment you step out from Amsterdam Central Station.
 Most companies run the standard couple of loops or offer a hop-on, hop-off route through Amsterdam’s canals.
 A few standout options include:

-Amsterdam evening canal cruise: During this 90-minute tour you get to view the beautiful city at night with the night lights along the streets and starry sky above your head.
-You will travel through the center of the city’s historic spots along the Golden Bend, Skinny Bridge and much more.
-The cruise is among one of the affordable options, so you won’t have to break the bank for this beautiful night.
+Amsterdam evening canal cruise: During this 90-minute tour you will see Amsterdam bedazzled in night lights and the starry sky.
+See the city’s historic spots along the Golden Bend, Skinny Bridge and much more.
+Furthermore, the cruise is relatively affordable, one beautiful night won’t break the bank.

 Private day trip from Amsterdam to Giethoorn: If you are looking for a more personal and private cruising experience, this is the tour for you.
 Your tour will begin from your hotel where you will be picked by your guide/driver.
 You will then spend the next 8 hours touring the town of Giethoorn.
 Since this tour is private, your schedule is very flexible and can be customized to your needs.
 Now, it definitely falls on the expensive side, but the experience you have will make it worth the value.

 Choose your own adventure: Rent a canal boat.